Wi-Lan, BlackBerry settle all patent litigation

-Patent licensing company Wi-Lan Inc (WIN.TO) (WILN.O) said it and BlackBerry Ltd (BB.TO) struck a deal to dismiss all pending patent litigation between the companies.
+Patent licensing company Wi-Lan Inc said it and BlackBerry Ltd struck a deal to dismiss all pending patent litigation between the companies.

 The financial terms and other details were not disclosed.